PaulGallon/ansible-jenkins/README.md

 # The names of the jobs (config.xml must exist under jenkins_source_dir_jobs/job_name/)
 jenkins_jobs: []

-# These plugins will be installed in the jenkins instance
+# These plugins will be installed in the Jenkins instance
 jenkins_plugins:
   - git
   - log-parser